 In a stunning setback for the Russian Space Agency (RSA), the Chekhov space probe on Wednesday crashed into the immense retaining wall at the edge of the universe, scattering debris on both sides of the barrier that separates everything from nothing — divides all that is from all that is not.

 Preliminary evidence points to curiosity as the probable cause of the crash.
 Several scientists at the RSA’s mission control center in Moscow acknowledged a deep interest in steering the Chekhov spacecraft as close to the cosmic wall as possible in order to conduct experiments and to photograph what appears to be graffiti on it.

-“It’s understandable that curiosity might get the best of even the most careful and committed scientist,” according to a person familiar with the mission, who, given his leadership role in navigating the space probe, asked that his name be withheld along with his age, weight, eye-color, tone of voice and style of clothing.
+“It’s understandable that curiosity might get the best of even the most careful and committed scientist,” said a person familiar with the mission, who, given his leadership role in navigating the space probe, asked that his name be withheld along with his age, weight, eye-color, and style of clothing.
 “I mean, think about the temptation here.
 For the past 6,000 years, whenever people haven’t been eating or making love or watching sports, they’ve been wondering about the nature of the fence or railing at the far end of the universe.
-They’ve imagined themselves approaching the boundary, touching it and then putting a toe over it to see what would happen.
-Well, with the Chekhov spacecraft we actually had the chance to do this.”
+They’ve imagined themselves approaching the boundary, touching it and then sticking a toe over it to see what would happen.
+Well, with the Chekhov spacecraft we actually had the chance to do that.”

 Meanwhile, mission scientists and administrators remain concerned about the breach in the retaining wall caused by the crash.
 The nothingness previously held at bay by the wall is now cascading into the universe at an unsustainable rate, threatening to fill up the world with nothing.